Datadita93/Bootcamp_Workbooks/README.md

 - **Working with real-world datasets**:
   - Explored GDP data, selecting columns, displaying rows, and performing basic analysis.
   - Collaborated on group activities to explore data interactively and creatively in Jupyter notebooks.

+- **Made visulisation with python codes**

 These activities strengthened my ability to write Python code, manipulate and analyze datasets, and present insights in a clear and structured way, laying a solid foundation for data analysis projects.